ajc-pet-customizers/mantis/README.md

 # Mantis Customizer ![Rainbow Mantis](https://github.com/ajc-pet-customizers/mantis/blob/main/misc_assets/favicon-32x32.png)
-Welcome to the Phantom Customizer's GitHub page!
-This project (website in progress) allows you to customize your own Pet Mantis as seen in the game [Animal Jam Classic](https://classic.animaljam.com/en) (AJC).
+Welcome to the Mantis Customizer's GitHub page!
+This project allows you to customize your own Pet Mantis as seen in the game [Animal Jam Classic](https://classic.animaljam.com/en) (AJC).
 (Note: this website does not create a mantis in-game, but allows you to see what it would look like.)

 # Preview
 ![Preview](https://github.com/ajc-pet-customizers/mantis/blob/main/misc_assets/mantis%20customizer%20preview.PNG)